MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/whats-new/pwa.md

 [!INCLUDE [contact DevTools team note](includes/edge-whats-new-note.md)]

-## What's New in Edge 93
+## What's New in Microsoft Edge 93

 Microsoft Edge version 93 became the Beta channel of Microsoft Edge on August 3, 2021.
-This article lists updates we made to PWAs from both a developer and consumer point of view.
+This article lists updates we made to Progressive Web Apps (PWAs) from both a developer and consumer point of view.

 ## Window Controls Overlay origin trials